rbspy/rbspy/README.md

 ## Installing

+On Mac, you can install with Homebrew: `brew install rbspy`.

+On Linux:

 1. Download recent release of `rbspy` from [the github releases page](https://github.com/rbspy/rbspy/releases)
 2. Unpack it
 3. Move the `rbspy` binary to `/usr/local/bin`